mantidproject/mantidimaging/docs/online_documentation/source/user_guide/aggregate.rst

 This command gives the option to **not** create the structure above.

-This command line `mantidimaging -i /data/ --aggregate 0 100 avg -o aggregate/ --aggregate-single-folder-output` creates the following file structure:
+This command line :code:`mantidimaging -i /data/ --aggregate 0 100 avg -o aggregate/ --aggregate-single-folder-output` creates the following file
+structure:

 .. code::